joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 Start with a subject positioned within a setting, use collective nouns if needed ("*flock*" instead of "*3*"), and be specific ('*flying*' differs from '*soaring*') about (optional) characteristics and actions.
 > *Quantity of → Subject → Characteristics → Action → Setting*

-> Example: "*/imagine a flock of macaws flying over a rainforest*"
+> Example: */imagine a flock of macaws flying over a rainforest*

 <br>